How To Become a Lawyer in India? Step By Step Guide

 How to Choose the Best Law College in India?

-There are 1170 law colleges in India, out of which 807 are private, and 363 are government colleges.
+There are 1170 law colleges in India, 807 of which are private and 363 of which are government colleges.

-These colleges offer specialisation in Corporate Law, Human Rights, Civil Law, Banking law, and many more.
-Most law schools teach the same introductory first-year courses, but from there, law schools vary considerably.
+These colleges offer specializations in Corporate Law, Human Rights, Civil Law, Banking law, and many more.
+Most law schools teach the same introductory first-year courses, but they vary considerably after that.

-Civil Services: Aspirants need to clear UPSC, state-wise PSC to join civil services.
-You need to be well versed with all the laws to clear the entrance exams.
+Civil Services: Aspirants must clear UPSC and state-wise PSC to join civil services.
+It would be best if you were well-versed in all the laws to clear the entrance exams.

-Academia: Students can also work on research papers (PhD), academics, and writing books.
-Around 10-15% take up core academics.
+Academia: Students can also work on research papers (PhD), academics, and books.
+Approximately 10-15% take up core academics.

 Conclusion

 We hope this blog clears all your doubts about how to become a lawyer in India.
-Becoming a lawyer in India is a long and challenging process, but it can be a rewarding and fulfilling career.
+Becoming a lawyer is indeed a challenging process, but it is rewarding and fulfilling.
+So take the first step, ace the bar examination, and write your own story in the world of Indian Law.
 Happy Reading!